seven5/seven5.github.io/tutorial.md

 {%raw%}{{end}}{%endraw%}
 {% endhighlight %}

-This is the "year" function defined in `pagegen/main.go` and shows you how you can call arbitrary go code from within a template.
-Note that this code must be defined/built before the server is run.
+This is the "year" function defined in `pagegen/main.go` and discussed at the beginning of this section.
+This example shows you how you can invoke arbitrary go code from within a template during pagegen processing.

-All this work for a single output file is overkill at this point, but in future lessons as we add more pages, and more complex pages, the advantage of don't repeat yourself will become clear.
-The careful will have noticed the reference to `pages/template/support/json_helper.tmpl` in the source code of `pagegen/main.go` and that this file is empty.
-This template is used to prevent repetition in the _json blobs themselves_ that are used to supply data the pages.
-We don't need this yet, so the file is empty.
+For any project of a reasonable size, such as even the simple fresno blog engine the ability to avoid repeating yourself in the HTML

 ## The static directory

-The output of pagegen, notably `static/en/web/index.html` in this lesson, is placed in the `static` subdirectory.
+The output of pagegen, notably `static/en/web/post/index.html` in this lesson, is placed in the `static` subdirectory.
 That directory _must_ be checked into git as it is the content your web server will respond with when queried for "/".
-In other words, `static/en/web/index.html` will be visible as "/en/web/index.html" when the server is running.
+In other words, `static/en/web/post/index.html` will be visible as "/en/web/post/index.html" when the server is running.

 There are files in `static/fixed` that correspond to assets, like images or css files, that don't change depending on the language of the user's